reoneo97/about-me/README.md

 This repository contains the code for my personal portfolio page.
 Portfolio page was built using Gatsby and deployed on Netlify.
 The [Minimal Blog](https://github.com/LekoArts/gatsby-themes/tree/main/themes/gatsby-theme-minimal-blog) Gatsby theme was used as a starter for this project.

+## TODO:
+- Add section on Projects
+  - To display project items as a card - Learn some GraphQL and understand how to render things different compared to blog posts
+- Add in content about OMSCS

 ## ⏱️ Quick Start

 Deploy this starter with one click on [Netlify](https://app.netlify.com/signup):